nubank/morse/README.md

 See the [Morse Guide](https://clojure.org/guides/morse#usage) for more details about using Morse.

+## Contributing

+Morse is open source, developed internally at Nubank.
+Issues can be filed using GitHub issues for this project.
+Initially, we prefer to do development internally and are not accepting pull requests or patches.

 ## Copyright and License

 Copyright © 2023 Nu North America, Inc